 - Before editing your clip, click Edit, then click Clip Boundaries, and finally click Split New from the pop-up menu.

-Why would you join or merge audio in Audacity?
+Why would you join audio in Audacity?

 You join or merge audio in Audacity for a number of reasons.
 These range from long periods of silence you wish to close up, or if someones stuttering through an interview you can reduce the noise.